 Patient Navigator saves our client $15,936 by negotiating a 50% discount on medical bills.

 Our client was not insured.
 Unfortunately, he was hospitalized after an accident and incurred enormous hospital and doctor bills.
 He was very anxious about the situation, the stress of which was impeding his recovery.
 Patient Navigator worked with the hospital billing office and secured a 50% discount on his outstanding hospital.
-The 50% discount was then honored by all the doctors.
-Our client saved $15,936 and avoided bankruptcy.
+Our client saved $15,936 just from his hospital bill and avoided bankruptcy.
+His doctors then also also reduced their bills by 50%, saving thousands more.
+Elisabeth handled negotiations quickly, professionally and forcefully resulting in a 50% discount across the board…She has saved me tens of thousands of dollars and most importantly, she provided wonderful personal support and empathy as I struggled to not only heal from my injuries and surgeries but to also deal with my providers.
+Her support greatly enhanced my self esteem and confidence.”

 Patient Navigator won a $27,580 insurance on behalf of our client.